 FFS number of packet sizes (e.g., 2 or 3).

-FFS whether the packet size for a given UE is the same or different.
+FFS whether to have fixed or variable packet size and packet arrival rate for a given UE.

 FFS whether packet size(s) and arrival rate are identical or different for different UEs.